tldr-group/ImageRep/README.md

 pip install -e .
 ```

+**NOTE: this is all you need to do if you wish to use the model via the python package.** To run the website locally, follow the rest of the instructions.

 2. With your virtual environment activated, and inside the `representativity/` directory, run

 ```
 python -m flask --app server run
 ```

+The server should now be running on `http://127.0.0.1:500` and listening for requests!

 3. If you want to reproduce (all) the figures, you'll need `pytorch` and some additional dependencies.
 It may be worth using [conda](https://www.anaconda.com/) to install `pytorch` as this will interact correctly with your GPU.
 Run
 ```